ramyamukund/QuestionMark/README.md

 # QuestionMark

-This solution calculates the difference between 2 dates
+This solution calculates the difference between 2 dates and displays the differenc in days

-tech stack used
+Tech stack used

-C# , ASP.net MVC 5 , Nunit , Bootstrap
+C# , ASP.net MVC 5 , LINQ,  NUnit , Bootstrap